elastic/kibana/docs/development/core/server/kibana-plugin-core-server.unauthorizederrorhandlertoolkit.retry.md

 ## UnauthorizedErrorHandlerToolkit.retry property

-The handle was able to reauthenticate.
+The handler was able to authenticate.
+Will retry the failed request with new auth headers

 <b>Signature:</b>